Yoshiwara (1937 film)

-Yoshiwara is a 1937 French drama film directed by Max Ophüls and starring Pierre Richard-Willm, Sessue Hayakawa and Michiko Tanaka.
-It is based on a novel by Maurice Dekobra.
+Yoshiwara is a 1937 French historical drama film directed by Max Ophüls and starring Pierre Richard-Willm, Sessue Hayakawa and Michiko Tanaka.
+It is based on a novel of the same title by Maurice Dekobra.
+It was shot at the Joinville Studios of Pathé in Paris and on location at the Musée Albert-Kahn in Billancourt and in Rochefort-en-Yvelines and Villefranche-sur-Mer.
+The film's sets were designed by the art directors André Barsacq and Léon Barsacq.

+Synopsis

 The film is set in the Yoshiwara, the red-light district of Tokyo, in the nineteenth century.
 It depicts a love triangle between a high-class prostitute, a Russian naval officer and a rickshaw man.

 Reception

 The film was Ophüls' greatest pre-war French financial success.
 Yoshiwara proved controversial in Japan where the government objected to the depiction of Japanese brothels and banned it.
 There was a negative reaction against the two Japanese actors who had starred in the film, and they were labelled as traitors.